 Every class provides an opportunity to learn, amend, and improve.
 I included action descriptions to encourage students to use their hands while speaking.
 I added pictures to the dialogues to provide context.
 I simplified language and weeded out difficult words.
 Sometimes I make teams practice dialogues standing up to promote action and choreography (and to discourage sleeping).
 One benefit of teaching one lesson many times is the opportunity to refine and adjust procedures and content to ensure a smoother performance in the next class.

-But rote memorization of scripts does encourage authentic English use.
+But rote memorization of scripts does not encourage authentic English use.
 Sure, it provides an opportunity for lower-level students to get involved (all of my students have basic reading skills).
 But I can see how motivation may be at a loss.
 So I often devote the bulk of class time to mini-projects.

 These are short creative assignments that challenge students to form their own ideas in the lesson’s target language.
 For example, if we work on the past tense (e.g. I got married), then an accompanying activity may ask students to invent a character and tell a story about that person’s life.